google/pprof/doc/pprof.md

 Sample values are numeric values associated to a unit.
 If pprof can recognize these units, it will attempt to scale the values to a suitable unit for visualization.
 The `unit=` option will force the use of a specific unit.
-For example, `sample_index=sec` will force any time values to be reported in seconds. pprof recognizes most common time and memory size units.
+For example, `unit=sec` will force any time values to be reported in seconds. pprof recognizes most common time and memory size units.

 ## Tag filtering